jube-home/www.jube.io/_pages/training.md

 title: Training
 permalink: /training/
 ---
-The Jube user profile is technically proficient in reading, building and running code.

-Jube currently makes a single commercial offer in the form of a training program that focuses on achieving proficiency in the effective implementation and utilization of Jube.
-Training returns a significant acceleration in the implementation of Jube in an organisation, while assuring its success.
+Jube offers a comprehensive training program designed to ensure participants gain proficiency in implementing and managing Jube effectively.

+# Program Outcomes

+By the end of the training, participants will:

+* Confidently implement and manage Jube within their organization.
+* Optimize Jube for performance, scalability, and security.
+* Accelerate Jube adoption through hands-on experience and best practices.
+* For Developers; Troubleshoot and debug the system effectively.

+# Three Days of Core Jube Training

 The schedule covers a duration of three days, with the length of each day ranging from 6 to 8 hours, depending on the undertaking of Elective Modules.
 Elective Modules cover in-depth training in advanced administrative concepts using dedicated training servers.
-Elective Modules are targeted at technical participants whom are likely to assume overall system administrative responsibility of an implementation of Jube.
+Elective Modules are targeted at technical participants whom are likely to assume overall system administrative responsibility of an implementation of Jube, but does not necessitate being a developr:

-Day 1:
+**Day 1**:

 * Introduction.
-* User Interface.
+* User Interface Concepts.
 * HTTP Messaging.
 * Models and Payload.
 * Inline Functions.